 Early Childhood Educator Income Tax Credit

-In 2022, the Colorado Legislature passed and the governor signed House Bill 22-1010 (HB22-1010), which created what is known as a refundable income tax credit for credentialed early childhood educators.
-A refundable income tax credit is when an amount is payable to a taxpayer even in the event the credit is more than the taxpayer’s income tax balance due.
+In 2022, House Bill 22-1010 (HB22-1010)created a refundable income tax credit for credentialed early childhood educators.
 The refundable tax credit first pays for whatever taxes are owed (if any) and then any extra is awarded to the taxpayer as a refund payment.
-Learn more about refundable income tax credits

-Early childhood educators who hold an active PDIS Early Childhood Credential (ECPC) in either Version 2.0 or 3.0 qualify for the tax credit.
-Qualifying individuals will be awarded a tax credit amount based on the highest credential level held during the 2022 calendar year on the following scale:
+Early childhood educators who hold an active PDIS Early Childhood Credential (ECPC) may qualify for the tax credit.
+Qualifying individuals will be awarded a tax credit amount based on the highest credential level held during the calendar year.
+For 2025, the following credit amounts apply:

-The tax credit takes effect for this tax year (2022).
-Qualifying early childhood educators are eligible to receive the 2022 refundable income tax credit after they file their taxes by the due date that falls in 2023.
+Qualifying early childhood educators are eligible to receive the refundable income tax credit after they file their taxes by the due date.

 To receive the refundable income tax benefit offered by HB22-1010, early childhood professionals must have:

-• An active PDIS Early Childhood Professional Credential (ECPC), Version 2.0 or 3.0, Level 1-6 at any point in the 2022 year; and
+• An active PDIS Early Childhood Professional Credential (ECPC) Level 1-6 at any point in the year; and

 • Worked for at least six months in a licensed child care center or family child care home; and